anhbanhieucode/UR10e_momentum_observer/README.md

 **Scenario 1:** The experiment for collision detection is to detect external force applied on a random joint (in this case joint2 )

-**Scenario 2:** Using  Fault Detection and Isolation observer for emergency stop after an external obstacle collided with the robot
+**Scenario 2:** Using  Fault Detection and Isolation observer for emergency stop after an external obstacle collided with the robot (branch scenario_2_ver2.0)

 The end effector of UR10e robot is setup to follow a circular trajectory while performing each experiment